-CCA703 Disaster Mental Health - 1 credit
+CCA 703 Disaster Mental Health - 1 credit

 The trauma counselor works in a variety of settings and under a wide range of circumstances.
-These settings may include crisis counseling of the disaster survivors, victims of mass violence or terrorist attacks, and the refugees.
-Issues such as psychological and physiological reactions to the large-scale disaster, psychological first aid, community resources, referral systems, cultural competencies and ethical dilemmas will be covered.
+These settings may include crisis counseling of disaster survivors, victims of mass violence or terrorist attacks, and the refugees.
+Issues such as psychological and physiological reactions to large-scale disaster, psychological first aid, community resources, referral systems, cultural competencies and ethical dilemmas will be covered.
 The course presents the scope and limitations of disaster mental health services and identifies key questions agencies and counselors should consider when deciding whether to refer an individual to mental health treatment services.
 A practical discussion on a range of mental health interventions appropriate in the wake of a disaster helps effectively prepare to respond to a disaster.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA704 Psychopharmacology - 3 credits
+CCA 704 Psychopharmacology - 3 credits

 This course will assume a significant level of proficiency in differential diagnosis as well as a basic understanding of neuroanatomy, neurophysiology and the major psycho-tropic medications.
 The main thrust of this course will be the development of a fuller appreciation of antipsychotics, antidepressants, mood stabilizers and anti-anxiety agents as they relate to the client's clinical picture.
 There will also be a strong consideration of side effects: e.g. tardive dyskinesia, ethical issues and current research of treatment outcome.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA705 Human Sexuality - 3 credits
+CCA 705 Human Sexuality - 3 credits

 Basic understanding of sexual function, sexual dysfunction and appropriate intervention methods are reviewed, and this course goes beyond that point.
 Students are expected to develop expertise in relevant DSM IV categories and best practices in this very important aspect of counseling.
 Throughout the course students are directed to focus on relevant transference and counter-transference issues.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA708 Counseling Techniques with Multi-Problem Families in Changing Communities - 3 credits highlighted.
+CCA 708 Counseling Techniques with Multi-Problem Families in Changing Communities - 3 credits

+This course takes special notice of the diversity of those seeking counseling services and emphasizes approaches which honor the socio-economic, linguistic, and cultural differences which may affect families in working with a therapist.
+Techniques for communicating and working with families in school and community settings are highlighted.
 The emphasis is on a systemic, strength-based model that the instructor and student can practice applying and further developing through classroom feedback.
 To this end, it is strongly recommended that students participate in practicum/internship while taking this course.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.